Skip to main content

 General Rule

-When you want to set a value on User Defined Field that was added to the ProcessForce object, you need to use the following syntax:
+To assign a value to a User Defined Field in a ProcessForce object, use the following syntax:

 $PFObject.UDFItems.Item("U_UDF1").Value = 'some value';